Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Introduction

-\paragraph{Our contibutions.} In this work, we propose \ours{} (\textbf{W}ord \textbf{A}lignment with \textbf{L}anguage-\textbf{I}mage \textbf{P}retraining) as a new unsupervised word alignment method that leverages the visual information and the word/image embeddings developed by CLIP~\citep{radford2021learning}, reducing the cost of aligning embedding distributions.
+\paragraph{Our contributions.} We propose \ours{} (\textbf{W}ord \textbf{A}lignment with \textbf{L}anguage-\textbf{I}mage \textbf{P}retraining) as a new unsupervised word alignment method that leverages the joint image-text embeddings provided by CLIP~\citep{radford2021learning}.
 Fig.~\ref{fig:concept} shows an example inspiring \ours{}.
 Consider a conversation between a French and an English speaker.
-To translate \texttt{apple} to French, the English speaker can show an image of \texttt{apple}, and the French speaker can easily understand and provides its French translation as \texttt{pomme}.
-Similarly, they can pair more words that describe simple objects, which help them to translate more complex words/sentences.
-This observation inspires us to leverage visual information as the pivot for matching words in different languages.
-To do so, we utilize language-image pretraining models~\citep{radford2021learning} to simulate the human ability of text-image correlation.
-Using a set of diverse images, we construct an image-based vector representation for a word where each coordinate measures the similarity between the word and one image from the set.
-We use this representation, called a \textit{fingerprint}, to identify initial word pairs.
-As most images are restricted to non-abstract nouns, for the second step, we rely on the topological similarity of languages' static word embeddings~\citep{bojanowski2016enriching,pennington2014glove,mikolov2013distributed,mikolov2013efficient} for the full alignment via solving their linear mapping~\citep{ormazabal2019analyzing}.
-We introduce a robust Procrustes algorithm to correct the mismatched pairs.
+As the English speaker shows an \texttt{apple} image, the French speaker can easily understand and provide its translation as \texttt{pomme}.
+They can similarly pair more words describing simple objects, helping translate more complex words.
+This observation inspires us to leverage visual information as the pivot for matching words across languages.
+To do so, we use CLIP~\citep{radford2021learning} to correlate texts and images and construct an image-based word representation, called a \textit{fingerprint}, where each coordinate measures the similarity between the word and an image a diverse image set.
+Note that fingerprints share similar merits with the pictorial representation of sentence~\citep{mihalcea2008toward} that represents simple sentences by sequences of pictures.
+We use fingerprints to identify initial word pairs.
+As not every word can be described by images, we rely on the topological similarity of word vector spaces~\citep{mikolov2013distributed} for the full alignment in the second step, \textit{i.e.}, solving a linear mapping between two spaces using our robust Procrustes algorithm with identified word pairs.